A case study in two divergent research methodologies in music education. CAUSM Journal 8 (1) (1979): 33-72.

 On philosophical method.
 In Handbook of Research on Music Teaching and Learning, ed., Richard Colwell (New York: Schirmer Books, 1992), 91-101.
 Reprinted in MENC Handbook of Research Methodologies, edited by Richard Colwell (Oxford; New York: Oxford University Press, 2006), 176-198.

 Women, music, and the church: An historical approach.
-In Women and the Church: The Feminine Perspective, edited by Lourdes Morales-Gudmunsson (Berrien Springs, Michigan: Andrews University Press, 1995), 35-55.
+In Women and the Church: The Feminine Perspective, edited by Lourdes Morales-Gudmundsson (Berrien Springs, Michigan: Andrews University Press, 1995), 35-55.

 Justifying music in general education: Belief in search of reason.
 In Philosophy of Education, 1996, edited by Frank Margonis (Urbana IL: Philosophy of Education Society, 1997), 228-236.